21 Epic Book Trailers (Inspiring Videos and Why They Work)

 Whether you choose to go for videos or images will depend on the concept of your book trailer, but they should complement your book’s genre.
 This includes the music as well.

-You need to have a strong Call-to-Action to encourage someone watching the book trailer to purchase the book.
+You need to have a strong Call-to-Action encouraging the reader to purchase the book.

 There is nothing more painful for a customer than wanting something but not knowing where to find it.